damsheer/damsheer.GitHub.io/index.md

 Launched the project and investigated JIT tools for small GEMM.
 IAAT is a template-driven just-in-time(JIT) small GEMM framework targeting CPUs.
 This work was accepted by IEEE ICPADS 2021.

 * **OpenVML (Co-author)**

-Optimized small-scale FFT, and contributed to multi-threading and 2D-FFT.
-AutoFFT is a template-based FFT codes auto-generation framework that contributes to many Chinese vendors' libraries.
-This work was published in SC'19, TPDS'20, and was accepted by HPCC'21.

-* **AutoFFT (Contributor)**
+*
 Enhanced the math functions by manipulating IEEE 754 floating points.
 OpenVML is a vector mathematical library.
 It achieves an outstanding performance improvement compared to C standard library and ARMPL.
 This work was accepted by HPC China 2020.

+* **AutoFFT (Contributor)**

+Optimized small-scale FFT, and contributed to multi-threading and 2D-FFT.
+AutoFFT is a template-based FFT codes auto-generation framework that contributes to many Chinese vendors' libraries.
+This work was published in SC'19, TPDS'20, and was accepted by HPCC'21.

 ### Patents
 * A run-time auto-tune method for non-regular-shaped matrix-matrix multiplication (Pending)